sravani1297/sravani1297/README.md

 - 👋 Hi, I’m @Sravani
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Programming
-- 🌱 I’m currently learning React JS
-- 💞️ I’m looking to collaborate on Web Development Projects.
+- 🌱 I’m enthusiastic to learn new technologies

 <!---
 sravani1297/sravani1297 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.